-For the past while, my personal site ran on Payload CMS — a powerful, developer-friendly headless CMS built on Node.js.
+For about a year, my personal site ran on Payload CMS, a powerful, developer-friendly headless CMS built on Node.js.
 It served me well, but over time I started feeling friction in my workflow.
 So I switched to Hugo, a static site generator where every post is just a Markdown file in a folder.

 This post is about why I made that change, and how it unlocked something I didn’t expect: a much tighter feedback loop with AI tools like Claude.